OffBroadway/flippydrive/source/installation/flippydrive.rst

 .. image:: /_static/4X1A7520.jpg

-Fold the flex cable along the perforation as seen below.
+Fold the flex cable carefully along the perforation as seen below.
 When viewing the flex cable, make sure the fold along the perforation results in the crease pointing "upward" like a 'W' on the side of the flex cable with a triangle symbol.

 .. image:: /_static/connector.svg
      :width: 320